turbo-src/chrome-extension/README.md

    OR

-   Right-click on enhanced-github extension and click on `Options` in the dropdown menu.
+   Right-click on extension and click on `Options` in the dropdown menu.

 5. Enter the valid GitHub Access Token
 6. Click on `SAVE` and Enjoy the benefits.